status-im/status-web/apps/website/docs/your-profile-and-preferences/create-and-use-additional-status-profiles.md

     1. Click :desktop-chevron-down: **Arrow** and then click **Add existing Status user** to sign in.

 :::info
-If you want to add an existing Status profile using its recovery phrase, read [Create or restore your Status profile using a recovery phrase][create-or-restore-your-status-profile-using-a-recovery-phrase].
-If you want to add an existing Status profile using your Keycard, read [Create or restore your Status profile using Keycard][create-or-restore-your-status-profile-using-keycard].
+If you want to add an existing Status profile using its recovery phrase, read [Create or restore your Status profile using a recovery phrase](../getting-started/create-or-restore-your-status-profile-using-a-recovery-phrase.md).
+If you want to add an existing Status profile using your Keycard, read [Create or restore your Status profile using Keycard](./create-or-restore-your-status-profile-using-keycard.md).
 :::

 ## Switch profiles